About This Site

 In 2001, I published those 1997 photos as a web design project.
 After purchasing my first digital camera in the fall of 2001, I began adding photos on a semi-regular basis, and growth became exponential after a period of unemployment in 2005 that yielded the section on Manhattan bridges.
 This extremely photogenic city presents an almost unparalleled variety of scenes for the eager urban explorer.

 While this collection is in no way an exhaustive exploration of the daily life or infinite variety of the city, it is a view of things that are not often seen by those whose only exposure is Law and Order or a brief summer vacation.
 It is my hope that the images and commentary can convey at least a bit of the awe and wonder I have felt in having the privilege to have lived in this remarkable urban area.

-If you have an interest in using these photos for anything, please e-mail me at the address specified to the left.
+If you have an interest in using these photos for anything outside of fair use, please e-mail me at the address above.
 I'm generally open to non-commercial use for free, although I'd appreciate it if you talk to me first.
 And if you're going to make any money with them, it seems only fair that we work out some way so you can share the love.

 The materials distributed on this site are the property of Michael Minn or their respective copyright holders and are protected under the copyright laws of the United States and other international jurisdictions.
 These materials are for personal, non-commercial use only.
 Any unauthorized use will subject the offender to civil and criminal liability under applicable federal, state,and international laws and treaties.
 Michael Minn and/or the respective copyright holders specifically reserve and retain all rights which they have in any data, files and/or images, soundbites and video clips made available under this service.